Why Is Google Home Talking By Itself?

 It is also possible for someone to use this glitch to their advantage.
 They can make their own wake words, activate the device, and use it.

-Let’s wrap it up on the note that Google Home is a marvel of industry 4.0.
-It is a revolutionary home automation device that enables homes to be more interactive and fun.
+Let’s wrap it up on the note that the Google Home smart speaker is a marvel of industry 4.0.
+It is a revolutionary smart device that enables homes to be more interactive and fun.